Bayurzx/docusign/steps.md

 - Puppeteer or wkhtmltopdf to convert HTML to PDF.

+# Thursday, January 9, 2025 12:18:49 PM
+###
+-  Started work on how to run the algorithm for this process and return back your LLM edited html string

 ### Bonus
 - Was able to create clones like whatsapp etc.